criewaldt/NYCOpenData-DOB/README.md

 # NYCOpenData-DOB
-App to programmatically retrieve data from NYC DOB via Open Data initiative
+Package to grab data from NYC OpenData endpoints